Ed-Mar/Anti-Twitter-Discord-Bot/README.md

 # Foobar

-This is Discord Bot Code the deletes a messages that includes certain domains
+This is Discord bot code that deletes a messages if it contains certain domains(urls)

 ## Installation